 - Fraudulent misrepresentation: If any party to the agreement misrepresents any material facts during mediation, any agreements reached could be considered unenforceable.

 Once all parties sign the agreement, it becomes an enforceable contract.
-Violating the mediation agreement can result in the original lawsuit being filed or refiled.
-Violations of the agreement can also result in additional claims being filed for breach of contract.
+If you violate the mediation agreement, someone can file or refile the original lawsuit or filing additional claims for breach of contract.

 What If Mediation Is Not Successful?

 If mediation does not end with the parties signing an agreement, mediation will not be binding, and anything said during mediation is confidential.
-Failing to resolve your case during mediation does not mean that a settlement agreement cannot be negotiated before the case goes to trial and a verdict is reached.
+Just because you don’t settle your case in mediation doesn’t mean you can’t negotiate a settlement agreement before the trial ends with a verdict.

 If you fail to reach an agreement during mediation or before trial, your case will likely end up in court.
 At that point, the judge or jury can make a final, legally binding decision.
-If you want to avoid leaving your case up to someone else, mediation should be taken seriously.
+If you don’t want someone else to decide your case, you should take mediation seriously.

 Our Personal Injury Attorneys Are Here to Help